brycejech/git-sandbox/README.md

 # git-sandbox

-Repository for git demonstration purposes
+This repository is for git demonstration purposes

+Feel free to fork/clone this project to play around with git, work with remotes, create pull requests, etc.